Elopement vs. Wedding: What’s the Difference?

 Family and Friends

-No matter which ceremony you choose, the people closest to you will want to be a part of it.
+No matter which ceremony you choose, a big traditional wedding or eloping, the people closest to you will want to be a part of it.
 They can be a physical part of your day, such as attending your wedding or reception, or they can celebrate more remotely, depending on you and your partner’s preferences.
 You can send them personalized elopement announcements, or ask for their input on ceremony or honeymoon locations.

 Whether you’re having a hundred guests or are doing something privately, you can always find a place in both types of ceremonies for your loved ones.
 While a traditional wedding is more straightforward when it comes to including your family and friends, if you choose to elope you can always host a celebration back home with those close to you.
 Get everyone together to share a video of your wedding day or even FaceTime those you love as you recite your vows.